codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 You must configure a `FileProvider` as show in this [[section|Sharing-Content-with-Intents#sharing-files-with-api-24-or-higher]].
 The example below uses `com.codepath.fileprovider` and should match the `authorities` XML tag specified.

-If you see a "INSTALL_FAILED_CONFLICTING_PROVIDER" error when attempting to run the app, change this to something unique, such as `com.codepath.fileprovider.YOUR_NAME_HERE`, and also update the value in your XML tag to match.
+If you see a "INSTALL_FAILED_CONFLICTING_PROVIDER" error when attempting to run the app, change this to something unique, such as `com.codepath.fileprovider.YOUR_APP_NAME_HERE`, and also update the value in your XML tag to match.

 ### Using Capture Intent